What Is CPU ?

 How CPU Works | CPU Functions | Definition

-It is the C P U, that actually provides the processing power to the computer system.
-The C P U works at very high speed and performs millions of calculations per second in order to execute any program.
+It is the microprocessor that actually provides the processing power to the computer system.
+The processor works at very high speed and performs millions of calculations per second in order to execute the program.

-In this article , you will learn , what is CPU ? , How CPU works ? , Functions Of C P U and other important topics related to the Central Processing Unit.
+In this article , you will learn , what is CPU ? , How processor works ? , Functions and features of the microprocessor, processor types ( single and multi-core processor ) and other important topics related to the central processing unit.

 What Is Central Processing Unit ?

 The computer systems are extensively used for various applications primarily due to its ability to process large volumes of data at very high speed.
 It is the CPU which provides the high speed processing capability to the computer system.

 The CPU is an electronic component that is packed with integrated circuit ( IC ) chips.
 The CPU controls all the operations performed by the computer system.
 The CPU is also responsible to execute the computer program.

 The C P U provides the processing power to the computer system .
 The computer hardware technology is growing at fast pace and new processors are being introduced in the market with significant improvement in the processing power.

 The famous Moors law had predicted this rapid advancement in the computer hardware technology long back especially in the processing power of the CPU.
 As per this law , the CPU processing power will double every two years.

 The commercial name of the CPU is “Microprocessor” or simply a processor.
 The CPU is said to be the brain of the computer system.
 The CPU performs all the arithmetic calculations and logical operations to perform various operations.